OctopusDeploy/docs/docs/administration/high-availability/configure/auto-scaling-high-availability-nodes.md

 ### Removing a UI-only node

 Removing a UI-only node is no different than removing a web server from a web farm.
-The Octopus Deploy UI is stateless, your steps to remove a UI-only node are: remove the VM from the load balancer and delete the VM.
+The Octopus Deploy UI is stateless; your steps to remove a UI-only node are: remove the VM from the load balancer and delete the VM.